jonburdon/nimble/README.md

 Jasmine testing was implemented during the early staged of the project.
 The developer used a TDD approach.
 As development continued, this approach was discontinued.
 Tests were carried out by using console logs to show the behaviour of various functions.

+User testing - the game was presented to users of a variety of ages for feedback on usability and difficulty levels.

 The following testing protocols were followed for each page on desktop, mobile, tablet and smart TV devices.

 * *Navigation Buttons*